 - Before opening a door, use the back of your hand to feel the top of the door, the doorknob, and the crack between the door and doorframe.
 If it feels hot, use your secondary escape route.
 Even if the door feels cool, open it carefully.
 If the door is hot, or if smoke is visible, do not open the door.
 If you have to move through a burning or smoked filled area, stay low to the ground or crawl.
 Use a damp cloth to breathe through if it is available.

 - Do not break a window unless it is the ONLY means of escape.
 Oxygen feeds a fire.

 - If you are in a room and cannot escape, leave the door closed, stay low to the floor and hang a white or light colored cloth in an outside window.

 - Do not use elevators.

 - Do not attempt to save possessions at the risk of personal injury.

-Persons using wheelchairs should move to areas of refuge if available.
-If these are not available, persons in wheelchairs should shelter in place unless the danger is imminent.
-Shelter in place means remaining in a room with an exterior window, a telephone and a solid or fire resistant door; call 911 and report the location.
+Persons using wheelchairs should move to Areas of Refuge if available.
+If these are not available, they should shelter-in-place unless the danger is imminent.
+Shelter-in-place means remaining in a room with an exterior window, a telephone and a solid or fire resistant door.
+Call 911 and report the location.